artsy/eigen/docs/add_an_experiment.md

 # Adding a New Experiment

-We are using Split.IO to run AB Testing experiments in Artsy.
-In order to create an experiment, we will need to first add it to the Split.IO dashboard then make code adjustments to use it.
+We are using Split.io to run AB Testing experiments in Artsy.
+In order to create an experiment, we will need to first add it to the Split.io dashboard then make code adjustments to use it.

-## Adding an experiment (aka Split) to Split.IO dashboard
+## Adding an experiment (aka Split) to Split.io dashboard

-1. Log into your Split.IO using your personal Artsy account `https://app.split.io/login`
+1. Log into your Split.io using your personal Artsy account `https://app.split.io/login`
 2. Choose the **Splits** tab from the left menu
 3. Tap on **Create split** and fill in required details as described in screenshot
    ![create-split](./screenshots/create-split.png)
-4. Tap on Add rule and define your treatments _treatment_ refer to possible values for your experiment. the values are of `string` type
+4. Tap on **Add rules** and define your treatments.
+   A _treatment_ refers to possible values for your experiment.
+The values are of `string` type.
    ![split-rules](./screenshots/split-rules.png)
 5. Tap on **Save** and confirm while using **Pre-production** as a Status.